It's no secret that Italy produces some of the best food you'll find anywhere in the world.

 "I think this is just delicious, fantastic.
 Thank you!"

-Watch Italy Unpacked 8.34 pm Thursdays on SBS, then on SBS on Demand.
+Watch Italy Unpacked on Food Network Australia then on SBS on Demand.
 Here's the first episode: